Frequently Asked Questions - visa applicants

-The Department of Immigration and Border Protection specifies that non-Australian citizens travelling to Australia should enter Australia on visa appropriate for their intended purpose of stay and length of stay.
+The Department of Home Affairs specifies that non-Australian citizens travelling to Australia should enter Australia on visa appropriate for their intended purpose of stay and length of stay.

 If you have already lodged the appropriate application and you have compelling or compassionate reasons to travel urgently to Australia, please contact the ESC for further assistance.
 The Europe Service Centre enquiry line offers an English language service between 1:00pm and 4:00pm (GMT), Monday to Friday, through the telephone number +44 (0)20 7420 3690.

 I am applying for a Student Visa, but I have not received my admission letter yet.
 Will I get a visa in time?

 In order to apply for a Student visa while outside of Australia, it is mandatory to obtain and provide a Confirmation of Enrolment (COE).
 Once the offshore Student visa application has been lodged, the applicant may be either outside or inside Australia for the visa to be granted.